Provisional Obstruction (Little Haiti II)

 The scaffold is designed to point toward itself and its own dysfunctionality.
 It adopts a precarious form toward a structural fragility that is simultaneously freestanding but tethered onto the architecture of the building.
 A reflective and self-reflexive visual and critical exercise is the intended experience, with a literal undercurrent of rising water, the structure mimics a wave arching over, about to crash onto the building.

-At first, the scaffold will be covered in fragments of reflective panels along with archival images of the space.
+At first, the scaffold will be covered in fragments of reflective panels.
 In an effort to broaden the work’s context, misael and Ayesha have directly engaged community collaborators including artists, activist groups, and local businesses.
 Together with the artists, they are invited to envision and create additions to the work with a simple prompt: “What changes would you like to see in your community/communities?”
+This included misael, Ayesha and Outreach Coordinator Lance Minto-Strouse canvas the neighborhood, reach out to specific artists and groups, and follow up with community members who've answered the artwork's open call.

 Provisional Obstruction (Little Haiti II) will be installed at Dimensions Variable for six weeks, and will have two openings with a gap of 3 weeks.
 The first opening will be on Saturday August 6, 2022, 6-9 pm.
 The second opening and neighborhood cookout will be Sunday, August 28, 2022, 5-8pm.